nodejs/node/doc/api/cli.md

 By default inspector websocket url is available in stderr and under `/json/list` endpoint on `http://host:port/json/list`.

+### `inspect-publish-uid-ipc-path`

+Inspector will send a space-separated list of inspector web socket URLs to IPC `net.Socket` with given path at the start.

 ### `--loader=file`
 <!-- YAML
 added: v9.0.0